 - McGraw-Hill Education Preparation for the GED Test

-- GED® Math Test Tutor, For the 2014 GED Test (GED & TABE Test Preparation)
+- GED® Math Test Tutor, GED & TABE Test Preparation

 - Cracking the GED Test with 2 Practice Tests

-Not only did the test become computer-based, it also went through its most elaborate upgrade since its birth in the 1940’s.
-The changes were needed to ensure that GED graduates are better prepared for the contemporary work place and academic institutes.
-When the new version of the GED test first became available, many representatives feared that older candidates would not be able to pass this test as they did with the previous version.
-Their fear was wrong with the latest succession rate results of 88 percent, in comparison of the 71 percent success rate when the test was still a multiple-choice paper-written test.
-The new GED is “modular”, meaning you can take one of the four tests at a time, and you’ll have 24 months to complete the entire GED battery.
+Not only did the test become computer-based, but it also went through its most elaborate upgrade since its birth in the 1940s.
+The changes were needed to ensure that GED graduates are better prepared for the contemporary workplace and academic institutes.
+The GED is “modular”, meaning you can take one of the four GED subtests at a time.